wolfgangj/okami/README.md

 2024-07-14: I recently re-evaluated the project goals and dropped the high-level Wok language for now that was supposed to accompany the low-level language.
 Progress is slow as usual.

-## Who?

-You can contact me via `wolfgang at okami dash systems dot org`.
-May take a while to respond.

 ## FAQ

 Q: What is the logo showing?